Developing with Git and SSH

 ssh-keygen -t ed25519 -C "<comment>"

-Start the SSH agent as follows (also add these to ~/.bashrc
+Start the SSH agent as follows (you may also need add these to ~/.bashrc

 eval $(ssh-agent)